 At one stage convection style heating was not associated with the affordable models now thats not the case, you can find convection style heating in many affordable models.

-The Flowermate Aura Vaporizer is an excellent example of an affordable dry herb vaporizer offering convection style heating.
+The Flowermate Uno is an excellent example of an affordable dry herb vaporizer offering convection style heating.

 Don’t follow the hype though as convection does not mean its better by any means.
 It’s just a different type of system slightly more technical and has its upsides and downsides like conduction.